The Energy Regulation and Markets Review: Poland

 The main legislation setting forth the general framework for the energy sector in Poland is the Energy Law.
 This statute defines the basic terms regarding the energy sector and provides the rights and obligations of the main market participants, defines the powers and obligations of the administrative authorities (such as the President of the ERA), and sets forth the conditions for conducting business activities in the energy market in Poland.

 However, there are many other laws regulating specific sub-sectors of the energy industry.
-With respect to electricity, the key legislative acts that promote clean energy in Poland are the Act on Renewable Energy Sources, the Act on the Promotion of Electricity from High-Efficiency Cogeneration, and the Act on Electromobility and Alternative Fuels.
+With respect to electricity, the key legislative acts that promote clean energy in Poland are the Act on Renewable Energy Sources, the Act on the Promotion of Electricity from High-Efficiency Cogeneration, and the Act on Electromobility and Alternative Fuels, as well as the newly adopted Act on the Promotion of Generation of Electricity in Offshore Wind Farms.
 Also key is the Act on the Capacity Mechanism, which provides a support scheme for electricity generation.
 The framework for the gas industry is set out mainly in the Energy Law, but also in the Act on Mandatory Stocks of Crude Oil, Crude Oil Products and Natural Gas and on the Principles of Proceeding in Case of a Threat to National Fuel Security and Disruptions on the Crude Oil Market.

 Acts of Parliament are not the only source of law regulating the energy market.
 When it comes to technical information or information pertaining to very specific issues, such as rules for the preparation of the tariffs for electricity, gas and heat, they are usually set out in secondary legislation.
 These are regulations issued by one of the government bodies; in this case, it is usually the Ministry of Climate (previously the Ministry of Energy).

 Although not legally binding, one of the key pieces of legislation that presents Polish strategy with respect to the energy sector is the Energy Policy for Poland until 2040.
-A draft of the Energy Policy sets out the government's plans for the development of the energy market and the changes that will affect the industry.
+The Energy Policy sets out the government's plans for the development of the energy market and the changes that will affect the industry.

 As the energy market in Poland is regulated, one of the most important acts that create the legal basis for conducting business activities in the field are administrative decisions issued by the President of the ERA.
 The regulator is authorised to grant licences for energy companies that trade, inter alia, in electricity or natural gas, and to issue decisions through which he or she can impose financial penalties for violations of the Energy Law or other relevant acts.